albertchristianto/myTiny-imageNet-classification/README.md

 # myTiny-imageNet-classification
 This repository is a minimum implementation to train a image classification network on tiny ImageNet dataset.
 It is recommended for beginners in learning deep learning computer vision.
-It has a detailed explanation for each part of the code, which is used in image classification.
 It has detailed instruction to train on your custom dataset.

 ## Requirements
 * Ubuntu 16.04 LTS